awsdocs/aws-systems-manager-user-guide/doc_source/ssm-how-to-share.md

 # Share an SSM document<a name="ssm-how-to-share"></a>

 You can share AWS Systems Manager \(SSM\) documents by using the Systems Manager console\.
-You can also share SSM documents programmatically by calling the `ModifyDocumentPermission` API action using the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDK\.
+You can also share SSM documents programmatically by calling the `ModifyDocumentPermission` API operation using the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDK\.
 Before you share a document, get the AWS account IDs of the people with whom you want to share\.
 You will specify these account IDs when you share the document\.

 ## Share a document \(console\)<a name="share-using-console"></a>